Table of Contents

 Atypical forms of ACD are dyshidrotic and pompholyx-type contact dermatitis, pigmented purpura, pustular reactions, granulomas, erythema multiforme–like reactions and scleroderma-like lesions.

 In contrast, acute irritative-toxic dermatitis may present with pustules, ulceration, and necrosis apart from vesicles, bullae, edema, erythema, and oozing.
 Dryness and roughness may also be present in some cases.
 Pruritus is usually present, but the main symptoms are burning and pain.
 It is usually sharply defined and does not disseminate.
+The following table summarizes the distinguishing features that can be used to differentiate between irritant and allergic contact dermatitis.

 Diagnosis of Allergic Contact Dermatitis